kdssoftware/ucll-vpn/README.md

 HOW TO INSTALL
 -
-clone all files in a folder
+Clone all files in a folder
 ```
 apt-get install sshuttle
 ```